France blames Spanghero bosses as UK probes horsemeat warning

 Revelations that some beef dishes actually contained horsemeat has caused a scandal across Europe, leading to products being removed from sale and police investigations.

-An investigation into activities at meat-processing company Spanghero has revealed “serious, specific and coherent” reasons to suspect it knowingly defrauded customers and consumers by selling them horsemeat labeled as beef, the government said.
+An investigation into activities at meat-processing firm Spanghero has revealed “serious, specific and coherent” reasons to suspect it knowingly defrauded customers and consumers by selling them horsemeat labelled as beef, the government said.

 “The government distinguishes responsibility for what appears to be the actions of Spanghero’s leaders from the work of its employees,” ministers for agriculture and consumer affairs said in a joint statement.